Monday through Friday, I have three hours and thirty-five minutes to myself.

 “But my love for daytime television far exceeds my desire to pay for the upgraded cell phone package!”

-“I really do love the calluses that clipping coupons gives me!”
+“I really do love the calluses that clipping coupons give me!”

-But for those that live inside my home, I am still mom.
+But for those that live in my home, I am still mom.

 I am still keeping the family on schedule, doing all the laundry, volunteering at school, still driving to the practices, coaching teams and making dinner each night.

-I haven’t once had any person under my roof ask me, “so what do you do all day?”
+I haven’t once had one person under my roof ask me, “so what do you do all day?”